gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 As a result, the built system will be biased towards the anticipated usage of the thing.

-> ⓘ Outside-In is user centric.
+> ⓘ Outside-In is user-centric.
 The implemented solution might be biased towards the anticipated usage.
 >
 > Stereotypes:
 >